akserg/lost_dart/README.md

 ###Constructor injection: Dependencies

-A tree of dependencies are instantiated and injected using the constructor argument or property:
+A tree of dependencies are instantiated and injected using the constructor argument:

 <pre class="syntax brush-javascript">
 import 'package:lost_dart/lost_dart.dart';